 It is open to public inspection, free of charge, at the Hearing Centre.

 How do I get a copy of a decision?

 A certified copy of any entry on the statutory register can be provided by London Tribunals staff on request, or an entry can be accessed on-line (see above) and printed on a local printer.

 In addition, a number of decisions which deal with key issues in depth are reproduced on this website in the key cases sections (Environment and Traffic Adjudicators or Road User Charging Adjudicators).
 The parking key cases area of the site can be searched either by reference to a particular case, decision date or by subject area (e.g. ‘mandatory details on a PCN’).
 Please note that adjudicators are not bound by each other's decisions.

 How do I get a transcript of a hearing of a case?

 If you wish to obtain a transcript of your hearing (for the purpose of a subsequent court hearing, for example), you will need to put the request in writing, with reasons.

-Requests are considered by the chief environment and traffic adjudicator (for parking, bus lane, environment, moving traffic, DVS and lorry control cases) or chief road user charging adjudicator (for congestion charging or low emission cases).
+Requests are considered by the chief environment and traffic adjudicator (for parking, bus lane, environment, moving traffic, DVS and lorry control cases) or chief road user charging adjudicator (for congestion charging, low emission and ultra low emission cases).